-You could also inspect the state of all packages on your system using aptitude or with commands such as or dpkg --get-selections "" > ~/curr-pkgs.txt '''
+You could also inspect the state of all packages on your system using aptitude or with commands such as dpkg --get-selections "\" > ~/curr-pkgs.txt

+'''

-''' dpkg -l | pager
+dpkg -1 | pager

+or

+'''

 It is desirable to remove any holds before upgrading.
 If any package that is essential for the upgrade is on hold, the upgrade will fail.